ThomasGaubert/zephyr/README.md

  2. Connect and setup your OpenVR HMD (Vive, Oculus Rift, etc.)
  3. Clone this repo
  4. Run `npm run dev` within the `desktop` directory
- 5. Open and run the Android app on your phone
+ 5. Download the Android app from the [Play Store](https://play.google.com/store/apps/details?id=com.texasgamer.zephyr)
  6. Follow directions within the desktop application to connect the app

 Expect this process to be streamlined in the future.